microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 In the example above, the query is for `Patient` Resource instances that were updated after October 1st, 2021 (`_lastUpdated=gt2021-10-01`) *and* whose `gender` Element value is `female` (`gender=female`).

 This method with `&` works as expected when the queried Elements are all single attributes (e.g., `gender`).
-But in situations where Resource attributes are defined across *pairs* of Elements, the `&` operator fails to distinguish which Elements are paired together vs which ones should be treated independently.
+But in situations where Resource attributes are defined across *pairs* of Elements, the `&` operator fails to distinguish which Elements are paired together vs which ones should be treated separately.

 For example, let's imagine we are searching for `Group` Resource instances with `characteristic=gender&value=mixed`.
 When we see the search results, we are surprised to find that the search has returned a `Group` instance with `"characteristic": "gender"` and `"value": "male"`.
 Taking a closer look, we find this was due to the `Group` instance having `"characteristic" : "gender"`, `"value": "male"` *and* `"characteristic": "age"`, `"value": "mixed"`.
-As it turns out, the `&` operator returned a positive match on `"characteristic": "gender"` and `"value": "mixed"` despite these Elements not being paired together.
+As it turns out, the `&` operator returned a positive match on `"characteristic": "gender"` and `"value": "mixed"` despite these Elements being unrelated to each other.

-To remedy this type of situation, some Resources are defined with composite search parameters, which allow searching for Element pairs as logically connected units.
+To remedy this, some Resources are defined with composite search parameters, which make it possible to search for Element pairs as logically connected units.
 The example below demonstrates how to perform a composite search for `Group` Resource instances that contain `"characteristic-value" : "gender"` and `"value": "mixed"` as paired Elements.
-Note the use of the `$` operator to specify the combination of search parameter values.
+Note the use of the `$` operator to specify the paired search parameter value.

 ```azurecli
 GET {{FHIR_URL}}/Group?characteristic-value=gender$mixed